 Medical certificates do not represent a breach of doctor-patient confidentiality, as the document is only issued to the patient.
 It is up to the student to decide whether to submit the medical certificate as evidence of their incapacity to sit the examination.
 The student is responsible for providing evidence that their ability to perform has been adversely affected by a medical condition.

-Students studying in the Triesdorf departments (LT, UT) may, in justified cases of doubt, also be required to submit a certificate from the local health authority (Gesundheitsamt) or a specific doctor (independent medical examiner) in addition to the medical certificate to be submitted.
+Students studying in the Triesdorf departments (LT, UT) may, in justified cases of doubt, be required to submit a certificate from the local health authority (Gesundheitsamt) or a specific doctor (independent medical examiner) in addition to the medical certificate to be submitted.

 Students studying in the Freising departments (BB, GL, LA, LE, WF) must always obtain a medical certificate from one of the following independent medical examiners:

 local health authority (Gesundheitsamt) or public health officer (Amtsarzt) or